 San Quirico D’Orcia is the heart of Val d’Orcia, a medieval town perched atop a hill.
 It’s surrounded by a popular landscape of Cypress trees, olive groves, and rolling hills, leading to traces of old medieval walls.

 - Explore the town’s churches, like Collegiata (Church) Pieve dei Santi Quirico e Giulitta and the Church of Santa Maria Assunta.

 - We recommend walking around the town walls to take in the views of the Val d’Orcia.

-- Make dinner reservations ahead of time if you’d like to end your day here.
+- Make dinner reservations beforehand if you’d like to end your day here.

 Snenic Photo Opp: Cipressi di San Quirico d’Orcia

 The iconic rings of cypress trees in San Quirico d’Orcia are a must-see.
 You’ll drive past it, then double back to get a closer view.
-You’ll have to park off the shoulder and walk on foot to get a better view of it.
+You’ll have to park off the shoulder and walk on foot to get a better view.